 IIA Topic Key Messages from Review Economy and Drive productivity and growth in the Borough's priority areas, Employment particularly the Harrow and Wealdstone Opportunity Area; Create jobs and prosperity; Support economic growth and productivity, having regard to local industrial strategies and other local policies for economic development and regeneration; Encourage long term investment in economic capital, including infrastructure, skills and knowledge; Promote a dynamic economy that encourages innovation; Planning policies should set a criteria or identify strategic sites for local and inward investment and seek to address potential barriers to investment; Planning policies should be flexible enough to accommodate needs not anticipated in the plan, allow for new and flexible working practices; The use of previously developed land and sites that are physically well- related to existing settlements should be encouraged; Securing investment to deliver world class infrastructure and connectivity; Green jobs will be a significant part of employment creation opportunities in Harrow in the near term.
-Population and To ensure fair and equal access to services and support irrespective Equalities of race, religion, sex, age, sexual orientation, disability, gender reassignment, marriage and civil partnership or pregnancy/maternity; There is a need to plan for the housing needs of the older population as well as young families; Provide opportunities for members of the community to mix and meet; Ensure integrated approach to housing, community facilities and services; Design out crime and the fear of crime; Lloolth пеаш Health Ensure that all groups of society have been equally consulted; and engaged with in the planning process.
-Planning policies should aim to achieve healthy, inclusive and safe places; Improve public health and wellbeing by connecting people with nature; Increase the proportion of people regularly exercising; Promote healthier lifestyles and reduce obesity;
+Population and Equalities To ensure fair and equal access to services and support irrespective Equanties of race, religion, sex, age, sexual orientation, disability, gender reassignment, marriage and civil partnership or pregnancy/maternity; There is a need to plan for the housing needs of the older population as well as young families; Provide opportunities for members of the community to mix and meet; Ensure integrated approach to housing, community facilities and services; Design out crime and the fear of crime; Improve social mobility; Tackle poverty and inequality; Ensure that all groups of society have been equally consulted; and engaged with in the planning process.
+Health Planning policies should aim to achieve healthy, inclusive and safe places; Improve public health and wellbeing by connecting people with nature; Increase the proportion of people regularly exercising; Promote healthier lifestyles and reduce obesity; Deliver high quality open spaces that meet the needs of local residents and are accessible to all.